bioidiap/bob.db.base/doc/user-guide.rst

 =========

-You may iterate over a subset of samples from the sample database using parameters to :py:meth:`bob.db.atnt.Database.objects` (check its documentation for details).
-For example, to iterate over all the training images, one can
+You may iterate over a subset of samples from the sample database using parameters to :py:meth:`bob.db.base.tests.sample.Database.objects` (check its documentation for details).
+For example, to iterate over all the training images, one can write:
-write:

 .. doctest:: interface